 The relative contribution of blood flow to vessel structure remains a fundamental question in biology.
 To define the influence of intravascular flow fields, we studied tissue islands--here defined as intravascular pillars--in the chick chorioallantoic membrane.
 Pillars comprised 0.02 to 0.5% of the vascular system in 2-dimensional projection and were predominantly observed at vessel bifurcations.
 The bifurcation angle was generally inversely related to the length of the pillar (R = -0.47, P < .001).
-The pillar orientation closely mirrored the axis of the dominant vessel with an average variance of $5.62 \pm 6.96$ degrees (p = .02).
-In contrast, the variance of pillar orientation relative to nondominant vessels was $36.78 \pm 21.33$ degrees (p > .05).
+The pillar orientation closely mirrored the axis of the dominant vessel with an average variance of 5.62 \pm 6.96 degrees (p = .02).
+In contrast, the variance of pillar orientation relative to nondominant vessels was 36.78 \pm 21.33 degrees (p > .05).
 3-dimensional computational flow simulations indicated that the intravascular pillars were located in regions of low shear stress.
-Both wide-angle and acute-angle models mapped the pillars to regions with shear less than 1 dyn/cm.
-Further, flow modeling indicated that the evelopment of new pillars was limited to regions of low shear stress.
+Both wide-angle and acute-angle models mapped the pillars to regions with shear less than 1 dyn/cm2.
+Further, flow modeling indicated that the pillars were spatially constrained by regions of higher wall shear stress.
+Finally, the shear maps indicated that the development of new pillars was limited to regions of low shear stress.
 We conclude that mechanical forces produced by blood flow have both a limiting and permissive influence on pillar development in the chick chorioallantoic membrane.